zreigz/docker-workshop/docker-compose/redis-commander/README.md

 ## Example

-Let’s create a project with the following structure:
+Let’s use a project with the following structure:
 ```
 redis-commander
        ├── commander